bseverns/seedBox/docs/roadmaps/native_golden.md

 ## Current footprint

-- **Render target:** `tests/native_golden/test_main.cpp` now prints nine audio fixtures (including the new quadraphonic `quad-bus.wav`) and three control logs when `ENABLE_GOLDEN=1`.
+- **Render target:** `tests/native_golden/test_main.cpp` now prints nine audio fixtures (including the new quadraphonic `quad-bus.wav`) and a matching set of control logs when `ENABLE_GOLDEN=1`.
+Every WAV now drops a `build/fixtures/<fixture>-control.txt` sibling (think `sampler-grains-control` and `quad-bus-control`) that captures the deterministic seed schedule or MIDI automation the render consumed.
 In addition to the 110 Hz mono drone, sampler chord stack, and resonator tail collage we now ship a stereo granular wash (`granular-haze.wav`, rendered by `render_granular_fixture()`), a stereo master-bus composite (`mixer-console.wav`, blended by `render_mixer_fixture()`),